The Drop-in Proxy Pattern for LLM Governance: Architecture, Compatibility, and Failure Modes

 The reason most "AI security platform" rollouts stall is that they require teams to refactor their applications to talk to a proprietary governance API.
 From the engineering organization's point of view this is a non-starter: every application that uses an LLM has to be re-tested, re-deployed, and re-validated.
 Multiplied across an enterprise, that is a multi-quarter project before any policy actually enforces anything.

-The design constraint that decides whether the pattern scales: the proxy must speak the providers' own wire protocols, exactly.
-Same routes.
-Same headers.
-Same authentication scheme.
-Same response shapes.
-Same error semantics.
-Same streaming events.
-The application should not be able to tell whether it is talking to the real provider or to the proxy.
+Here is the constraint that decides whether the pattern scales: the proxy has to speak each provider's wire protocol exactly.
+The same routes and headers, the same authentication scheme, response shapes and error semantics that match down to the byte, the same sequence of streaming events.
+An application should not be able to tell whether it is talking to the real provider or to the proxy.

 Practically, this means a single base URL change is all that's required: